OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

 The policy is set in the /etc/one/sched.conf configuration file and by default OpenNebula will try to deploy the VMs trying to distibute them across the available datastores.

-You can force that OpenNebula uses specific datastores overriding the scheduler's policy with the SCHED_DS_REQUIREMENTS as explained :ref:`here <system_ds_multiple_system_datastore_setups>`.
+You can force that OpenNebula uses specific datastores overriding the scheduler's policy with the SCHED_DS_REQUIREMENTS as explained :ref:`here <sched_ds>`.

 It's compulsory that you import vCenter datastores before trying to deploy a VM and you must be sure that the datastores are shared by every ESX host in the cluster.